Ohio Governor John Kasich has a pretty impressive resume—one that includes some serious conservative credentials.

 “Yes, he supported the Assault Weapons Ban, at a time when our nation was seeing violent drug battles in our city streets on a regular basis,” said Brown.
 “I think it was the right stance to take at the time, and one he needs to stand by.
 His record on protecting the rights of hunters and handgun owners has been strong and consistent from the beginning.”

-The trouble that most Kasich supporters have to deal with is one that plagued both Mitt Romney in 2012 and John McCain in 2008—how far to the right does he have to go to garner the GOP nomination, and how much would that hurt him in the general election if he were to garner it?
+The trouble that most Kasich supporters have to deal with is one that plagued both Mitt Romney in 2012 and John McCain in 2008—how far to the right does he have to go to garner the GOP nomination, and how much would that hurt him in the general election if he were to grab it?

 “Kasich is a candidate that can win a general election,” said Brown.
 “He is balanced and steady on issues up and down the spectrum.
 He needs to maintain those stances and uphold his principles.
 If he runs to the right to appease an extreme side of the party—particularly on issues like immigration—he will be a sitting duck in November.
 He is a conservative in the mode of Reagan, with the ability to see the big picture and compromise when needed.
 That is what the country needs and what the party needs.”